mui/material-ui/pages/lab/api/toggle-button.md

 If using the `overrides` [key of the theme](/customization/themes/#css), you need to use the following style sheet name: `MuiToggleButton`.

-## Inheritance

-The properties of the [ButtonBase](/api/button-base/) component are also available.
-You can take advantage of this behavior to [target nested components](/guides/api/#spread).

 ## Demos